The debt to income ratio (sometimes referred to as DTI) is an important number to lenders.

 Now that you know what a DTI ratio is, you’re probably asking yourself: what is my debt to income ratio?

-How to calculate your debt to income ratio
+How to calculate Debt to Income (DTI) Ratio?

 I’m going to show you how to figure out your own debt to income ratio by walking through a hypothetical calculation for Mary.

 Take out a piece of paper and a pencil and follow along.

 Remember, the debt to income ratio formula is total monthly debt payments divided by your monthly gross income.